The alternatives for treating a proximal humerus fracture are

-A reverse shoulder replacement usually renders the shoulder relatively pain free and allows the use of the arm.
+A Reverse shoulder replacement usually renders the shoulder relatively pain free and allows the use of the arm.
 It is designed to improve the mechanical efficiency of the deltoid muscle and provide a fulcrum for the joint.

 Chest infection, Deep vein thrombosis, Pulmonary embolism, Myocardial infection are possible after surgery.

 Infection: The risk of infection is 1-3%.
-Several measures are employed to minimize the risk of infection including administration of antibiotics prior to the operation, an antiseptic technique and the use of a clean air theatre.
+Several measures are employed to minimize the risk of infection including administration of antibiotics prior to the operation, an aseptic technique and the use of a clean air theatre.

 Nerve injury: This is possible but rare.